-Special Public Interest District 16 (SPI-16) regulations were first adopted by the City of Atlanta in 2001* to require development to conform to the community-based vision established by the landmark Blueprint Midtown plan.
-For over a decade, the SPI effectively shaped new development in Midtown in accordance with the Blueprint.
+Special Public Interest District 16 (SPI-16) regulations were first adopted by the City of Atlanta in 2001 to ensure that new development in Midtown conformed to the community-based vision established by the landmark Blueprint Midtown plan.
+For over a decade, these regulations effectively shaped new development in Midtown, helping to create a vibrant and walkable mixed-use district, leveraging existing and future public infrastructure and transit investments, and providing diverse working and housing opportunities for people of various ages, incomes, and stages of life.

 * While previously employed with the City of Atlanta, TSW’s Caleb Racicot helped prepare SPI-16 regulations.